 - Chamber of Commerce

 - Merchant Circle

-I know what you might be thinking: “None of these will help me get business, no one actually uses these.”
-While it’s true way more people rely on Google to find this type of information, having listings on these sites will help build your ranking potential on Google.
+While it’s true that more people rely on Google to find this type of information, having listings on the sites listed above will help build your ranking potential on Google.

 In addition to these generic, local directories, it’s important to have listings on industry-specific niche directories as well.
 BrightLocal provides an awesome resource showing you the most important citations for your industry.

-Reviews continue to carry more and more weight in search ranking.
+Reviews continue to carry more and more weight in search rankings.
 It makes sense that Google would want to send you to a reputable business.
-Moz believes reviews carry a little more weight when it comes to the local pack, but is also a key factor in local organic results.
+Moz believes reviews carry a little more weight when it comes to the local pack, but they are also a key factor in local organic results.

 A few tips on reviews:

-Links remain one of the most critical ranking factors – in local and non-local searches.
+Links remain one of the most critical ranking factors, both in local and non-local searches.
 We’ve listed it last because it is something that can take a little time, unlike the above factors, which are lower-hanging fruit.